Keenwawa/slate/source/index.html.md

   "scheduled_time": "2018-04-02T21:30:50.000Z",
   "status": "in_queue",
   "human_readable_id": 208,
-  "status_board_display_name": "Jessie B"
+  "user_display_name": "Jessie B"
 }
 ```

-Place an order in the queue.
+Creates a new order in the eatsa system.
 Orders have an initial state of `in_queue` and have a unique id that will be used to track the order and modify its state accordingly.

 <!---
 Once an order is `in_queue` it will be scheduled for processing.